Chippewa Falls High School

 Chippewa Falls Senior High School is a public high school located in Chippewa Falls, Wisconsin.
 To locals, the high school is referred to as "Chi-Hi".
 The school belongs to the Big Rivers Conference of the WIAA.
 The school mascot is the Cardinal.

 Extracurricular activities

 CFHS has a competitive show choir, Chi-Hi Harmonics.
 Their marching band, known as the Marching Cardinals, is a competitive marching band.

+The high-school also has football team, coached by Chuck Raykovich, a storied high school coach.
+The Chi-Hi cardinals have won 7 BRC championships under their head coach, Chuck Raykovich.